2023 Most Popular Psychology Bachelor's Degree Schools in Hawaii

 The colleges and universities below are the most popular for psychology majors pursuing a bachelor's degree.

-Our 2023 rankings named University of Hawaii at Manoa the most popular school in Hawaii for psychology students working on their bachelor’s degree.
+Our analysis found University of Hawaii at Manoa to be the most popular school for psychology students who want to pursue a bachelor’s degree in Hawaii.
 UH Manoa is a fairly large public school located in the large city of Honolulu.

 About 77% of the students majoring in psychology at the school are women while 23% are male.

-Out of the 5 schools in Hawaii that were part of this year’s ranking, University of Hawaii at Hilo landed the # 2 spot on the list.
-Located in the town of Hilo, UH Hilo is a public school with a small student population.
+The in-demand bachelor’s degree programs at University of Hawaii at Hilo helped the school earn the #2 place on this year’s ranking of the most popular psychology schools in Hawaii.
+Located in the remote town of Hilo, UH Hilo is a public college with a small student population.

 About 80% of the students majoring in psychology at the school are women while 20% are male.